Singularity formation for compressible Euler equations: Singularity formation for p-system

 When $1<\gamma<3$, $\frac{\gamma+1}{4}<1$, then for any $x\in \mathbb{R}$, and $t\in [0, T)$, a simple time integration shows that

 where $K_0=\frac{3-\gamma}{8}(K_1\gamma)^{-\frac14}\sqrt{K_c}$.
 This completes the proof of this lemma. \end{proof}

 \begin{remark} We remark that, for purely rarefactive initial data, i.e. the initial data satisfying the conditions of Assumption 2.1 and \eqref{p_lemma_con}, Lin \cite{lin2} proved that the density of any Lipschitz solution of \eqref{cp} has a positive lower bound of order $\frac{1}{1+t}$ through a relatively complicated approximation generated by a polygonal scheme.
-This Lemma \ref{density_low_bound_1-3} works for generic data as long as $\gamma\in (1, 3)$.
+This Lemma \ref{density_low_bound_1-3} works for general data as long as $\gamma\in (1, 3)$.
 Although the time-dependent bound is not as sharp as that in \cite{lin2}, the proof is much simpler and elementary.
-For $\gamma=3$, the same idea in this proof gives an upper bound of $\tau$ with exponential growth in time.
-A generalization of \cite{lin2} to generic initial data for all $\gamma>1$ has been carried out in our work \cite{CPZ}. \end{remark}
+A generalization of \cite{lin2} with $\frac{O(1)}{1+t}$ bound on density to general initial data for all $\gamma>1$ has been carried out in our work \cite{CPZ}.
+This $\frac{O(1)}{1+t}$ rate is optimal for generic $C^1$ initial data due to the example in \cite{courant, Riemann}. \end{remark}